The Oregon Acoustic Neuroma Center at The Oregon Clinic

 We have a fast-track option for patients from outside of the Portland area, allowing for appointments with providers and procedures to be scheduled together.
 Please let our scheduler know if you are from outside of the Portland area.

-The providers with the OANC have the most extensive surgical and radiosurgical experience in the treatment of acoustic neuroma in Oregon and are one of the most experienced teams in the Pacific Northwest.
+The physicians with the OANC have the most extensive surgical and radiosurgical experience in the treatment of acoustic neuroma in Oregon and are one of the most experienced teams in the Pacific Northwest.
 With almost 400 surgical cases and 300 radiosurgery cases we are proud to offer comprehensive multi-modality treatment.
-We have extensive experience with all surgical approaches, including hearing preservation surgery and utilize the Gamma Knife Perfexion for radiosurgical treatment
+We have extensive experience with all surgical approaches, including hearing preservation surgery and utilize the Gamma Knife Perfexion for radiosurgical treatment.

 Acoustic neuromas (also known as vestibular schwannomas) are non-cancerous tumors that arise from the nerve between the brain and inner ear.
 This nerve is responsible for hearing and balance control.
 Acoustic neuromas are typically slow-growing tumors that over time displace the surrounding tissue.